 Support: Good.
 Users are generally satisfied, but a relatively small channel network is a drawback.

 Cloud features: Fair.
 Forcepoint has been slower than its peers to offer cloud security features with its firewall.
 Lack of CASB integration and support for Google Cloud are drawbacks.

 NIST SP 800-171

 Forcepoint NGFW uses techniques for analyzing the behavior of anomalous network connections.
-Next year, it plans to enable its firewall to feed network activity data into the company's user and entity behavior analytics solution, Forcepoint UEBA, for advanced correlation and the ability to provide risk-adaptive protection that varies according to users' actions.
+It plans to enable its firewall to feed network activity data into its user and entity behavior analytics solution, Forcepoint UEBA, for advanced correlation and the ability to provide risk-adaptive protection that varies according to users' actions.

 Forcepoint NGFW is available in a range of physical appliances as well as software for virtual and cloud deployments.
 All can be managed together from a single console.

 Forcepoint NGFW supports the optional use of its Endpoint Context Agent which, when installed on a laptop, desktop or server, enables the firewall to control access to the network according to the state of the endpoint (using NAC-like attributes such as whether AV is active) and to whitelist or blacklist specific endpoint applications and versions.
 This enables Forcepoint NGFW to express business processes such as prohibiting the use of obsolete versions of IE for accessing the network while allowing IE11 or the latest versions of Chrome.

 Pricing varies according to the capacity and the capabilities desired, starting at under $1,000 for its small office/home office model.
 The high-end 6200 series lists at more than $100,000, while the 2105 tested by NSS Labs costs around $40,000.